WMT-Chat-task/2024/index.md

 ## Data

-The data used in this shared task is part of a unique corpus called MAIA corpus that is composed with genuin bilingual costumer support conversations.
+The data used in this shared task is composed of genuine bilingual costumer support conversations.
 One of the main challenges of this domain is the lack of real bilingual training data available.
-In order to make this shared task as close as possible to the real-world settings, this year, we release only the dev and test sets.
-So, please note that there will be no training data for this edition and the participants are expected to use only the dev sets (bilingual and monolingual) to train and fine-tune their MT systems.

-Please note, that all the data released for the WMT22 Chat Translation task is under the license of [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0) and can be freely used for research purposes only.
+Please note, that all the data released for the WMT24 Chat Translation task is under the license of [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0) and can be freely used for research purposes only.
 Please note that, as the license states, no commercial uses are permitted for this corpus.
-We just ask that you cite the WMT22 Chat Translation Task overview paper.
+We just ask that you cite the WMT24 Chat Translation Task overview paper.
 Any other use is not permitted unless previous written authorization is given by Unbabel.

-### Tracks:

-1. **Zero-shot**: In this task participants have to develop machine translation systems without access to any in-domain training data.
-2. **Low-resource**: In this task participants have to develop machine translation systems with access to bilingual conversations without reference translations.

 ## Datasets

-The Dev sets (both bilingual and monolingual) of all the language pairs are available in the [github](https://github.com/chat-task/wmt-chat-task/tree/main/data) repository.
+The Training sets of all the language pairs are available in the [github]() repository.
 The files contain the bilingual conversations by a customer and an agent in their original language.
 Here is an example of such a conversation: